World-Data-League/wdl-solutions/WDL_2022/Semi-Finals - Safety/README.md

 # Semi-Finals - Safety
 In many cities, gender violence, specifically in public spaces, has become an increasingly public issue.
 This has increased further during the COVID-19 pandemic.
-The lack of adequate urban infrastructure, policies, and governance models exacerbates the problem..
-Thus, addressing the main obstacles women face regarding their right to an inclusive and safe city, becomes a priority.
+The lack of adequate urban infrastructure, policies, and governance models exacerbates the problem.
+Thus, addressing the main obstacles women face regarding their right to an inclusive and safe city becomes a priority.

 **Stage presentation video:**
 https://youtu.be/_JUXejcE0L8?t=6103